AustenLamacraft/academic-kickstart/content/courses/tqm/problem-sets/problem-set-2/index.md

 	\Psi(x_1,\ldots,x_N) = \prod_{j<k}\exp\left(-\frac{\abs{c}}{2}\abs{x_j-x_k}\right),\quad x_1<x_2<\cdots <x_N.
 	$$

 	Find the probability distribution of the separations $x_{j+1}-x_j$ in this state.
-Replacing each separation by its mean value, show that the resulting density profile coincides with that of the bright soliton.
+By equating the average density to the inverse of the mean separation, show that the resulting density profile coincides with that of the bright soliton.

 ## Persistent Currents Without Rotational Symmetry